mikeandreev/ad-experiment1/README.md

 Tested on Windows WSL + Ubuntu 24.
 Obviously clang and llvm is needed.

-Dependencies via packages.
-List of packages (may be not complete and may be something of this can be skipped)
+### Dependencies via packages.
+List of packages (may be not fully complete and may be something of this can be skipped)

-    apt-get install clang-format clang-tidy clang-tools clang clangd libc++-dev libc++1 libc++abi-dev libc++abi1 libclang-dev libclang1 liblldb-dev lld lldb llvm-dev llvm-runtime llvm python3-clang
+    apt install clang-format clang-tidy clang-tools clang clangd libc++-dev libc++1 libc++abi-dev libc++abi1 libclang-dev libclang1 liblldb-dev lld lldb llvm-dev llvm-runtime llvm python3-clang

     apt install cmake make ninja-build libcurl4-openssl-dev libzstd-dev libedit-dev zlib1g-dev libllvmlibc-18-dev